 Most modern combat aircraft have fixed, forward firing armament.
-While this arrangement is good for air to air combat it is less suited to attacking ground targets.
+While this arrangement is good for air to air combat, it is less suited to attacking ground targets.
 To attack a target on the ground requires the aircraft to dive in the direction of the ground, something that in most other situations it is normally prudent to avoid.
 Flying straight at your intended target also makes it easier for the intended target to shoot back.

 ...As for ground targets for a gun - the lack of functional armor on a fighter makes even massed AK47 fire dangerous.
 A gun is indeed nice to have but inside a modern FEBA - getting that low is troublesome to me.

 On his webpage Carlton Meyer poses the question Why don't modern fighters have turrets?.
-The short answer appears to be that modern designers feel that a turret imposes too great a weight and space penalty on a modern high performance jet.
-For slower aircraft such as those intended for ground attack turrets may not prove to be such a hinderance.
+The short answer appears to be that modern designers feel that a turret imposes too great a weight and space penalty on a modern high-performance jet.
+For slower aircraft, such as those intended for ground attack, turrets may not prove to be such a hinderance.
 Aerodynamic drag is proportional to the square of velocity, which means that an aircraft designed to move at half the speed of another will only be subject to a quarter of the drag.

 The prototype of the Russian Su-25 Frogfoot Attack aircraft had a 23mm internal gun that could be depressed.
 The production version of this aircraft has a fixed 30mm cannon but can still use SPPU-22 pods with 23mm guns that can be depressed to engage ground targets.